ag-sc/auto-llm/docs/fundamentals/evaluating.md

 ## Recall

-Recall measures out of all items in a class, how many were correctly identified as part of that class by the model
+Recall measures out of all items in a class, how many were correctly identified as part of that class by the model.

 $$\text{Recall} = \frac{\text{true positive predictions}}{\text{all items belonging to the class}}$$